Do I Need Metal Lath on Cement Board Necessary or Not

 Conclusion

-Do I need metal lath on cement board isn’t always necessary but it depends on the specific conditions of your design and the type of finish you want to achieve.
+Do I need metal lath on cement board isn’t always necessary, but it depends on the specific conditions of your design and the type of finish you want to achieve.
 It can be beneficial for pipe installations in wet areas, areas prone to impact, or when using thin-set mortar for relating penstocks.
-Original structure canons and the recommendations of engineers or contrivers may also impact your decision.
+Original structure canons and the recommendations of engineers or constructors may also impact your decision.
 While cement board alone is suitable for numerous operations.

 FAQ’s